Automattic/wp-calypso/client/components/main/README.md

 - `className`: Add your own CSS class to the wrapper.
 - `wideLayout`: Use wide layout (larger `max-width`) for the section.
-- `scrollToTopOnMount`: Scroll to top when the component is mounted to avoid showing the previous scroll position.